teusH/MySense/README.md

 The main python script is MySense.py

 The script is the central management script beween sensor and broker input (modules) plugins (temperature, dust, etc. sensor device modules and brokers) to output modules (console output, (MySQL) database, (CSV/gspread) spreadsheets, and brokers.
-Try `./MySense.py --help` to get an overview.
+* Try `./MySense.py --help` to get an overview.
 MySense.py can be called with the argument start (or status, or stop) to start MySense as background process.

 On the command line input or output plugins can be switched on or off.
 The MySense configuration file defines all plugins available for the MySense.py command.
-The output of sensor values to an output channel will always be preceeded (on startup) with an identification json info record.
+The output of sensor values to an output channel will always on startup to send an identification json info record.
+Each configurable interval period of time MySense will send (input) measurements values to all configured output channels.
+For each output channel connected via internet MySense will keep a queue in the case the connection will be broken.
+If the queue is exceeding memory limits the oldest records in the queue will be deleted first.

 If switched on and configured an email with identification information will be sent to the configured user.
 Make sure one obeys the Personally Identifiable Information ([PII]http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf) privacy rulings.

 # Plugin configuration
 MySense.conf is the configuration/init file from which plugin or modules are imported into the MySense process.
-See the MySense.conf.example for all plugins (sections) and the plugin options.
+See the `MySense.conf.example` for all plugins (sections) and the plugin options.

 For every plugin module there is an README.plugin with explanations of the input/output plugin.
 The input from sensors is read asynchronous (in parallel) via the module MyTHREAD.py.